 “(B) Behavioral health (psychiatric) services; and

-“(C) The inpatient, outpatient, and support services necessary to provide services pursuant to subparagraphs (A) and (B) of this paragraph, appropriately scaled to not exceed a $15 million annual operating subsidy from the District.
+“(C) The inpatient, outpatient, and support services necessary to provide services pursuant to subparagraphs (A) and (B) of this paragraph, appropriately scaled to require a District operating subsidy equal to or less than $22.14 million in Fiscal Year 2020 or equal to or less than $15 million per year thereafter. .

-“(2) By July 31, 2019, the Chief Financial Officer of the District of Columbia shall determine whether the budget approved by the Board can be certified to meet the requirements of paragraph (1) of this subsection.
+“(2) No later than 15 days after the approval by the Fiscal Management Board of an operating budget pursuant to paragraph (1) of this subsection, the Chief Financial Officer of the District of Columbia shall determine whether the budget approved by the Financial Management Board can be certified as meeting the requirements set forth in paragraph (1) of this subsection.

 (c) A new section 5130 is added to read as follows: